joe-opensrc/ansible-percona-mongodb/README.md

-## An ansible role to install the vanilla Percona MongoDB Suite.
+## An ansible artifact + role to install the Percona MongoDB Suite.

 Installs onto (tested):